Frequently Asked Questions

 All therapists are ethically bound to respect and honor your beliefs without judgment.
 However, some clients prefer to work with a therapist who shares their religious worldview.

 I want you to know that you are welcome to bring your values and concerns about faith to therapy.
-While I don’t have a religious agenda for my clients, I am happy to support you if you’d like to explore faith, spirituality, or religion in our work together.
+While I don’t have a religious agenda for my clients, I am happy to support you if you’d like to explore faith, spirituality, or religion in our therapy work together.
 I am a certified spiritual director trained at The Christos Center for Spiritual Formation.
 While my personal faith background is in the Christian tradition, I am open to holding space for clients from all faith traditions—or no faith tradition at all.

 If you’ve experienced hurt from the church or oppressive spiritual systems, whether in a larger religious context or within your family of origin, I’m here to support you as you process and heal.